CtrlK

 Specificity

-Lists multiple specific concrete actions and tools: DAST tools (ZAP, Nuclei, Nikto), custom AI-driven curl probes, adversarial system testing, and dynamic security scans on local/staging environments.
+Lists multiple specific concrete actions and tools: DAST tools (ZAP, Nuclei, Nikto), custom AI-driven curl probes, and adversarial system testing.
+These are concrete, named capabilities rather than vague abstractions.

 3 / 3